premchander-revature/interviewquestions/.NET FULL STACK/C#Advance.md

 <blockquote>

 - A Delegate that points to more than one method is called a Multicast Delegate.
-Multicasting is achieved by using + and += operator.
+Multicasting is achieved by using the + and += operator.

 </blockquote>